 You can view a short tutorial on: D-RTK Setup

-The design on the M210 RTK V2 antennas is said to be upgraded.
+The design of the M210 RTK V2 antennas is said to be upgraded.
 As to what those specific upgrades entail, they have not stated specifications at this time, but, it has been stated to be along the same lines of the new Phantom 4 Pro RTK.
-Typically when DJI releases new upgrades, they tend to apply those same upgrade on a couple models, and it is assumed that, in this case, this will be no exception.
+Typically when DJI releases new upgrades, they tend to apply those same upgrades on a couple models, and it is assumed that, in this case, this will be no exception.

-Ntrip integration is not yet available on the new M210 RTK V2 system, but, it is our understanding that DJI plans to implement it in the very near-future.
+Ntrip integration is not yet available on the new M210 RTK V2 system, but, it is our understanding that DJI plans to implement it in the very near future.
 It is our hope that it will be done by the time it is released to the public.

 If you’re new to Ntrip (Networked Transport of RTCM via Internet Protoco), Ntrip is a way to use cellular service to be your error correction Network for your RTK system.

 There are, of course, other ways to achieve this with ground-control points and post-processing but Ntrip makes it very easy to connect to a local cellular error correction network and stream those corrections right to your camera so that you get exact positioning on your GPS system.
-Plus, it doesn’t take a lot of set up as you do not have to set survey monuments, or ground control points.
+Plus, it doesn’t take a lot of setup as you do not have to set survey monuments, or ground control points.